MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-accounts-in-the-general-ledger.md

 ms.date: 06/08/2021
 ms.author: edupont
 ---
-# Design Details: Accounts in the General Ledger
+# <a name="design-details-accounts-in-the-general-ledger" />Design Details: Accounts in the General Ledger
 To reconcile inventory and capacity ledger entries with the general ledger, the related value entries are posted to different accounts in the general ledger.
 For more information, see [Design Details: Reconciliation with the General Ledger](design-details-reconciliation-with-the-general-ledger.md).

-## From the Inventory Ledger
+## <a name="from-the-inventory-ledger" />From the Inventory Ledger
 The following table shows the relationship between different types of inventory value entries and the accounts and balancing accounts in the general ledger.

 |**Item Ledger Entry Type**|**Value Entry Ttype**|**Variance Type**|**Expected Cost**|**Account**|**Balancing Account**|